 Poor families are less likely to be able to afford proper nutrition and sometimes simply don’t have enough food at home.
-With little financial education and low-earnings, poor families might have to send their kids to school without breakfast or lunch.
+With little financial education, debt and low-earnings, poor families might have to send their kids to school without breakfast or lunch.
 A 2008 study shows that not eating enough can reduce the brain's capacity to learn, and poor students quickly end up falling behind their classmates.

 Children who were exposed to drug use before birth can have cognitive deficiencies.
 Meanwhile, children who witness violence or experience household stress can also experience learning limitations due to an inability to cope with the situation.
 These conditions are much more likely to occur in low-income families.

 However, cities across the country offer free parenting workshops in person and online to help parents give their kids a better start.
 Free classes in parenting, nutrition, and stress control assist in ensuring that poor children have a chance of doing well in school.
 Many organizations also offer help to specific groups, such as families with premature babies, children who have disabilities, and kids with learning difficulties.
 And in addition to its existing free summer breakfast programs, New York is leading the way to better learning: the city has just announced it will be giving free lunches to all public school students.

 Much of the focus on improving education occurs at the national level, and this results in standards that are geared toward the learning population in general.
 This means that poor neighbourhoods must live up to the same criteria as all other neighbourhoods.
 Compounding this problem is the fact that few schools have the resources to help individuals who are failing at school.
 They are often treated as a statistic that hurts the school's graduation rate.